lifeBalance/trying-out-webpack/README/what-is.md

 * Transpilation of several languages (Coffeescript, TypeScript, ES6) to JavaScript.
 * Linting errors.

-As we can see Webpack works not just as a module manager but as a generic build process tool, in the line of task runners such as [Grunt][5] or [Gulp][6].
+As we can see Webpack works not just as a module manager, but as a generic build process tool, in the same line of task runners such as [Grunt][5] or [Gulp][6].

 ---